PedroBern/django-graphql-auth/docs/api.md

 ## Query

-GraphQL Auth provides a single query with some useful filters.
+GraphQL Auth provides the UserQuery to query users with some useful filters.

+GraphQL Auth also provides the MeQuery to retrieve data for the currently authenticated user.

+### UserQuery

 ```
 from graphql_auth.schema import UserQuery
 ```

-The easiest way to explore it is using the [graphiQL](https://docs.graphene-python.org/projects/django/en/latest/tutorial-plain/#creating-graphql-and-graphiql-views).
+The easiest way to explore it is by using [graphiQL](https://docs.graphene-python.org/projects/django/en/latest/tutorial-plain/#creating-graphql-and-graphiql-views).

 Examples from the [quickstart](quickstart.md):